-According to the Nice Classification explanatory notes, Class 29 includes mainly foodstuffs of animal origin, as well as vegetables and other horticultural comestible products that are prepared for consumption or conservation.
-Class 30 includes mainly foodstuffs of plant origin prepared for consumption or conservation, as well as auxiliaries intended to improve the flavour of food.
+Class 29 includes mainly foodstuffs of animal origin, as well as vegetables and other horticultural comestible products that are prepared for consumption or conservation.
+Class 30 includes mainly foodstuffs of plant origin, except fruit and vegetables, prepared for consumption or conservation, as well as auxiliaries intended to improve the flavour of food.
 Class 31 includes mainly agricultural and aquacultural products not having been subjected to any form of preparation for consumption; live animals and plants; and foodstuffs for animals.